Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Golden Hurricane have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Tulsa's games this year have hit the over on all five set point totals.
+- Tulsa's games this year have gone over the total in five out of five opportunities.

-- Tulsa is 1-1 against the spread and 1-1 overall when the team picks up over 495.4 yards.
+- In games that Tulsa churns out more than 495.4 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year, the Golden Hurricane have turned the ball over nine times, four more than the Bulls' takeaways (5).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.